 London is home to some of the biggest football clubs in the Premier League and the world.
 It’s also home to the famous Wimbledon tennis and some excellent rugby grounds.

-For this reason, one of the best things to do October half term in London for families with children who are interested in sports and their favourite team is take a tour of the team’s sports grounds.
+For this reason, one of the best things to do October half term in London for families with children who are interested in sports and their favourite team is to take a tour of the team’s sports grounds.

-In West London you can take a tour of Chelsea Football Club’s Stamford Bridge.
+In West London, you can take a tour of Chelsea Football Club’s Stamford Bridge.
 The tour takes you around the Chelsea FC Stadium as well as the museum which is within the grounds.

-This is a one hour guided tour including access to the behind the scenes areas such as the players’ dressing rooms.
+This is a one-hour guided tour including access to the behind-the-scenes areas such as the players’ dressing rooms.
 An amazing and truly memorable experience for any young football fan!

-To get to Stamford Bridge on public transport, take the District or Circle lines to Fulham Broadway from Victoria station in Central London.
+To get to Stamford Bridge on public transport, take the District or Circle lines to Fulham Broadway from Victoria Station in Central London.
 Alternatively, take the London Overground to West Brompton and walk for around 15 minutes to the stadium.

 Parking is available at the stadium if you will be getting there by car.

 If it’s Arsenal FC or Fulham FC your family prefer, these clubs also offer similar tours.
-Go behind the scenes of the Emirates Stadium in North London, walk in the player’s tunnel, and explore the history of Arsenal football club.
+Go behind the scenes of the Emirates Stadium in North London, walk in the player’s tunnel, and explore the history of the Arsenal football club.

 The Emirates Stadium tour also includes entry into the club museum.